- POSTED: 09 May 2014 22:53

 Their chests bulging with medals, the veterans marched with flowers in their hands but the atmosphere was subdued.

 "Today's celebration has been ruined.
-We cannot celebrate the victory as usual because of the political situation," said one of the veterans, Vasyl Kupchenko.
+We cannot celebrate the victory as usual because of the political situation," said one of the veterans, Vasyl Kupshenko.

-Previous violence in Ukraine in recent weeks saw 14 troops killed, three helicopter gunships downed and 66 servicemen injured in assaults on the rebels.
-The fighting also claimed the lives of more than 30 insurgents.
+Violence in Ukraine in recent weeks has seen 14 troops killed, three helicopter gunships downed and 66 servicemen injured in assaults on the rebels.
+The fighting has also claimed the lives of more than 30 insurgents.

 Clashes that resulted in a horrific inferno in the southern port city of Odessa last week claimed another 42 lives, most of them pro-Russian activists.

-The crisis in Ukraine kicked off after the ouster of the country's pro-Kremlin president Viktor Yanukovych in February and the West is counting on a presidential election on May 25 to stem the chaos.
+The crisis kicked off after the ouster of the country's pro-Kremlin president Viktor Yanukovych in February and the West is counting on a presidential election on May 25 to stem the chaos.

 The violence has prompted many Western politicians to warn that the country of 46 million people is slipping towards a civil war that would imperil peace in Europe.

-Accusing Russia of backing pro-Moscow militants, the United States and European Union have imposed sanctions on Putin's inner circle.
+Accusing Russia of backing pro-Moscow militants, the United States and European Union have imposed a series of sanctions on Putin and his inner circle.
 EU ministers are to meet on Monday to consider further measures.

 Officials from the EU, Russia and Ukraine are also set to meet in Brussels on Monday for further talks on the future of Russian gas supplies to Kiev and Europe.